Getty Images

 3. Skills

-Strategic thinking skills can specifically help customer success managers because they devise strategies to help customers reach their long-term business goals.
-Account managers, on the other hand, need skills in persuasion and negotiation.
+Additionally, strategic thinking skills can specifically help customer success managers because they devise strategies to help customers reach their long-term business goals.
+Account managers, on the other hand, need the ability to persuade and negotiate.
 Persuasion skills can help account managers nudge customers to consider the benefits of higher subscription plans, and negotiation skills can help them reach an agreement.

 4. Metrics

-Customer success and account management activities both affect customer satisfaction and sales, so metrics to measure their success can overlap.
-However, customer success metrics generally focus on loyalty and account management metrics focus on account growth.
+Customer success and account management both affect customer satisfaction and sales, so metrics to measure their success can overlap.
+However, customer success metrics generally focus on loyalty, and account management metrics focus on account growth.

 Important metrics for customer success teams include the following: